 MAC is thrilled to announce that it has received support from the California Arts Council to launch it's year-long project "Resilience".
 The grant allows MAC to provide broad access to the arts for all residents of Lake County.
 It’s a multi-disciplinary and multi generational project focused on the regeneration of nature after the Jerusalem, Rocky, Valley and Clayton fires.
 ‘Resilience’ will act as a mirror of nature, reflecting the revitalization of individuals and the community at large through image and word.

-The wildfires provide a unique opportunity to observe and document nature’s regeneration through a cycle of seasons.
-‘Resilience’ will consist of 4 monthly 5-hour workshops that take place each Saturday, June 2017-May 2018.
-All classes will run 12-5pm with a 30 min break (Lake Transit from Clearlake corresponds to this schedule).
+‘Resilience’ consists of 4 monthly 5-hour workshops that take place each Saturday, June 2017-May 2018.
+All classes will run 12-5pm with a 30 min break .
 The monthly cycle is as follows:

 Each workshop is designed to be an engaging and constructive experience where participants learn and create through the guidance of professional artists, educators, poets, and writers including guest artists.
 The public will also be invited to hear about the changes we are seeing in the environment from local Naturalists through guided hikes and presentations.